 This technique can provide clean, fresh produce throughout the year.
 For example, the ability to grow leafy greens in chilling winters of Northern Europe, or year-round access to locally grown basil, strawberries and tomatoes.
 Providing access to healthier food options can improve a community’s overall social and economic value.

 Controlled environments have the potential to use fewer resources by recycling inputs such as water and nutrients.
 Additionally, there are reduced incidents of disease and the need for pesticides as the plants are not subjected to an external environment.

-The concept of controlled environments is to offer an innovative solution to ensure the environmental and economic sustainability of food supplies with high nutritional quality.
+The concept of controlled environments offers an innovative solution to ensure the environmental and economic sustainability of food supplies with high nutritional quality.

 Arable land is shrinking, and the population is rapidly growing.
 With a predicted 0.19 hectares per capita of arable land worldwide in 2050, feeding an expanding population is a concerning issue.
 One solution is the use of vertical or urban farming in the broader community.

 The potential to increase productivity using controlled environments is considerable.
-Advances in technology, such as the introduction of LED lighting and renewable energy, coupled with improved genetics and the regulated supply of plant nutrition means food supplies can be produced more efficiently at a far higher rate.
-Controlled environment can improve efficiency beyond that of conventional farming practices, particularly in areas where pollution is high.
+Advances in technology, such as introducing LED lighting and renewable energy, coupled with improved genetics and the regulated supply of plant nutrition, means food supplies can be produced more efficiently at a far higher rate.
+Controlled environments can improve efficiency beyond conventional farming practices, particularly in areas where pollution is high.

 Research aims to test and report on a range of theories based on varying conditions.
 Controlled environments enable the researchers to manipulate the internal conditions to favour or hinder a project.